Bet Sizing In No Limit Poker

 If you are unable to make the correct sized bets at each stage of the hand, you will find that you will have a very big leak in your game.

 By being able to make the correct size bets, you will be able to maximize your wins and minimize your losses.
-You will also be able to take further control of your game by being able to manipulating how your opponents play giving them the wrong odds to call when they have drawing hands and so on.
+You will also be able to give opponents bad odds to call when they have drawing hands.

 Every time our opponent makes a call with the incorrect odds, we are making a profit as they are making a fundamental mistake, so it is important that we make good size bets to make sure our opponents can these mistakes by calling.